-But it’s not enough to want something.
-As Michael Jordan says, “Some want it to happen, some wish it would happen, others make it happen.”
+Great.
+Good for you!
+I want six pack abs.
+And an Oreo cookie.
+Right now.
+But it’s not enough to want something—as Michael Jordan says, “Some want it to happen, some wish it would happen, others make it happen.”

-- Avoiding that chocolate cake is simple — but not easy.
+- Avoiding delicious chocolate cake is simple—but not easy.

 - You don’t need an MBA.

 - You don’t need to go to Harvard.

 - You don’t need to come from a rich family.

 - You don’t have to be exceptionally smart.